General Education Assessment Process

 Pillar alignments will be reviewed and revised, as needed, each academic year by department chairs, IEA, and the General Education Committee.

-Each pillar has a rubric for assessment, found here:
+Each pillar rubric can be found here:

 Oral and written communication rubrics